 If the case fails to pass the court’s review, it may leave California law enforcement agencies on the hook when it comes to mustering the money and effort required for review and redaction.

-A better approach to redaction
+California Disclosure Law requires a better approach to redaction

 The Sheriff’s Department informed KPBS that it requires costly and specialized equipment and software to redact information from audio and video files.
 The agency also said it will need to pay an employee to review and extract the requested data at a salary of $33.80 per hour.